 Can a Wedding Officiant Customize My Ceremony?

 Congratulations on your engagement!
-We hope you found your way to this page because you’re looking for something special.
-Anybody can get up in front of their family and friends and repeat “for better or for worse, for richer or for poorer…” but not every couple is able to create a custom ceremony that is a true reflection of their unique relationship.
+We hope you found your way to this page because you’re looking for something special, a custom wedding ceremony.
+Anybody can get up in front of their family and friends and repeat “for better or for worse, for richer or for poorer…” but not every couple is able to create a custom wedding ceremony that is a true reflection of their unique relationship.

 Please don’t hesitate to reach out with any questions about our custom wedding ceremonies and wedding officiant services.
 We can’t wait to hear from you!